KingApe714/wordmaze/README.md

 **Playable Game Boards**

 Since the tiles have randomly generated letters on them they can sometimes make for uninteresting games.
-So after generating a board with randomly generated tiles, the ancestory node algorithm us run to test for the amount of words that can be made.
+So after generating a board with randomly generated tiles, the ancestory node algorithm is run to test for the amount of words that can be made.
 A board is only rendered to the user if it has 70 unique words that can be found on it.

 **Game Board**

 Distinctive tile highlighting is used to singal to the user if either they've found a new word (green, enalrged), they've already found that word (yellow, enlarged), or the current set of letters does not make a word (red, shrunken).
-No matter the status of the tile, they also shake signify if user is selecting it.
+No matter the status of the tile, they also shake signifying that the user is selecting it.

 ![game board photo snippet](https://user-images.githubusercontent.com/74022542/142067827-997dc5a6-9066-4e08-af7e-1653b812bfc8.png)